llebj/orleans-on-containers/README.md

 A Docker compose file exists for each clustering provider.
 Any required configuration for running orleans-on-containers with each provider will be documented below.

-## Deployment
+# Deployment
-The simplest way to run orleans-on-containers is to use the existing Docker compose files.
+The simplest way to run orleans-on-containers is to use `docker compose` and the yaml files located in `src/OrleansOnContainers`.
 Instructions for running orleans-on-containers are broken down by clustering provider.

-### Development Clustering
+## Development Clustering
-An instance of orleans-on-containers configured to use development clustering can be deployed by running `docker compose up -d` from the `src/OrleansOnContainers` directory.
+An instance of orleans-on-containers configured to use development clustering can be deployed by running `docker compose up -d`.
 The `docker attach` command can then be used to attach to a Client instance to interact with the application.

-### ADO.NET Clustering (PostgreSQL)
+## ADO.NET Clustering (PostgreSQL)
+An instance of orleans-on-containers configured to use ADO.NET clustering can be deployed using the [`compose.postgres.yaml`](src/OrleansOnContainers/compose.postgres.yaml) file.
+As well as the Silo and the Client, this compose file also builds and runs an extended instance of PostgreSQL that has been pre-configured with the database artifacts required to support Orleans clustering.

+Several options are required to configure ADO.NET clustering.
+The `compose.postgres.yaml` file makes use of the `POSTGRES_PASSWORD_FILE` environment variable used by the base postgres image.
+The password should be stored in `/secrets/postgres_password.txt`.

+>[!IMPORTANT]
+>The `/secrets` directory must be placed at the root of the repository.

+The following environment variables are also required:
+1. **PostgresVersion** - A valid [postgres Docker image](https://hub.docker.com/_/postgres) tag used to specify the base image for the postgres service.
+2. **NpgsqlVersion** - A vaild [Npgsql nuget package](https://www.nuget.org/packages/Npgsql/) version.
+This package provides Orleans with the capability to interact with the postgres database.
+3. **ConnectionString** - The connection string for the postgres database.

+>[!NOTE]
+>The specialised orleans_on_containers user should be used to connect to the database instead of the postgres superuser.
+To do so, use the following connection string:
+>
+>`Host=postgres;Port=5432;Database=orleans_on_containers;Username=orleans_on_containers;Password=orleans_on_containers;`

+To deploy orleans-on-containers with ADO.NET clustering, use `docker compose -f compose.postgres.yaml up -d` while also specifying the above mentioned environment variables directly with the `-e` option, or by using a `.env` file and the `--env-file` option.
+Both the `client` and `silo` services depend on the `postgres` service being healthy, so you should allow time for that condition to be met.

+# User Guide
 Coming soon...